 - Search visibility: Improved SEO can be a significant advantage to a website refresh.
 We often observe an uptick in search ranking as a result of a website refresh.
 Search engines love fresh content and updated websites.
 Freshness is a factor in search ranking, and a

-website redesign frequently includes updating content structure, frontend code, mobile responsiveness and link structures.
+website redesign frequently includes updating the content structure, frontend code, mobile responsiveness, and link structures.
 These changes can help accelerate growth in web indexes that can have a clear and tangible benefit in lead generation, brand visibility and sales.

 - Build trust with customers: A new website shows development and influences your constituency see your organization as reasonable, energetic and important.
 In spite of the fact that this effect on observation may appear to be delicate, the change in perception will have an increase in trust, which can specifically affect lead generation efforts, sales and competitiveness.

 - Accessibility and User Experience: Technology and trends change rapidly.
-Websites will normally drop out of adjust with the advances in innovation.
+Websites will normally drop out of adjusting with the advances in innovation.
 Any organization that

 published their website in a pre-mobile-responsiveness period know this phenomenon.